ericfortis/mockaton/README.md

 ```

 ### Select a cookie
-In `Config.cookies`, each key is the label used
-for changing it.
-Only one cookie can be set.
+In `Config.cookies`, each key is the label used for changing it.
 ```js
 fetch(addr + '/mockaton/cookies', {
   method: 'PATCH',